 Some parents of preemies are lucky enough to be able to spend long days in the NICU, even when their babies are there for an extended stay.
 Other moms and dads, however, have other children at home who need love and care or they aren’t lucky enough to have a lengthy maternity or paternity leave.
 And for some parents, spending long hours in the NICU is exhausting and emotionally draining, and can’t keep up the pace seven days a week.

 - Scent is one of the very first ways babies identify and bond with their parents.
-You can give your preemie the comfort of your scent by wearing an all natural, NICU approved lovey blanket or small stuffed toy against your body for a few days and then placing that object – with the NICU’s permission – in your baby’s isolette.
+You can give your preemie the comfort of your scent by wearing an all natural, NICU approved lovey blanket (like the ones we include in our NICU care packages) or small stuffed toy against your body for a few days and then placing that object – with the NICU’s permission – in your baby’s isolette.
 Refresh it every few days or, better yet, have a few scent-infused objects in rotation.

 - Make the NICU feel more like home.
 Ask your NICU nurses if you can tape a photograph or two to the outside of your preemie’s isolette so your baby can see your face and your family when his or her eyes are open.
 Consider decorating your corner of the NICU insofar as it’s permissible – your preemie won’t care but personalizing his or her space can help you feel more connected to your baby.